 You will be transferred to the recovery room and looked after by a trained nurse until you are fully recovered and ready to go home.
+You will be in the department for two hours after the procedure.

 If you have had sedation